mattmc3/antidote/README.md

 ```

 This method boils down to only the essentials.
 However, note that you'll really only be
-saving small fractions of a second over using `antidote bundler` directly.
+saving small fractions of a second over using `antidote load` directly.

 ## Benchmarks